Scope of practice

 - prioritise referral to the RTLB service for immediate follow up for all children entering care.

-- be the Lead Worker during the first month (note: if the child or young person is already in receipt of Ministry of Education Learning Support services, the relevant Learning Support specialist will be designated Lead Worker).
+Likewise, RTLB will be the Lead Worker during the first month.
+Please note that if the child or young person is already in receipt of Ministry of Education Learning Support services, the relevant Learning Support specialist will be designated Lead Worker.

-- be a key member of the inter-agency group and work to strengthen the link between Education and other agencies supporting the child, including the Ministry of Health
+Other RTLB responsibilities regarding those new to care are they will work with the classroom teacher and kaiako on strategies to ensure the child/young person settles and succeeds in class, ensure the identified education needs are met, and undertake any assessments that may be necessary.
+RTLB will be a key member of the inter-agency group and work to strengthen the link between Education and other agencies supporting the child, including the Ministry of Health.

-You can find out more about the Children’s Teams and new community based approach here.
+Information about the Children’s Teams and new community based approach and about support programmes

 Bilingual Assessment Service (BAS)